Dreycey/DebruijnExtend/README.md

 ```

 # Download Defualt files
-Using a tool, `gdown`, to retrieve the files.
+Use a tool, `gdown`, to retrieve the files. `gdown` is included in the conda file.
 ```
 gdown --folder --id 1VJKvfBaNFQj0zXCwKDTKcBzkgRT26bz-
 ```